flores-97/COMP002.LectureActivityWeek3/readme.md

 Author: Victor Flores
-Purpose: Demonstrate how to correctly
+Purpose: Demonstrate how to correctly implement the use of scope, declaring functions, functions with parameters and multiple parameters